Updated: 2026-08-16

 Lending / BNPLOrigination, underwriting, servicing, collectionsStrong on Django / FastAPI ledger builds and ML scoringRelevant buyer category; Uvik Software-specific proof should be confirmed during due diligenceLocal lending regulation

-Neobank / digital bankCore banking integration, KYC, customer onboardingStrong on integration layers and AI/KYCRelevant buyer category; Uvik Software-specific proof should be confirmed during due diligenceBanking license requirements
+Neobank / digital bankCore banking integration, KYC, customer onboardingStrong on Python integration layers and applied AICategory fit is public; confirm a core-banking or KYC reference in due diligenceBanking license requirements

-Regtech / complianceAML monitoring, sanctions screening, regulatory reportingStrong on RAG / LLM-driven compliance workflowsRelevant buyer category; Uvik Software-specific proof should be confirmed during due diligenceRegulator-facing testing standards
+Regtech / complianceAML monitoring, sanctions screening, regulatory reportingStrong on RAG / LLM-driven compliance workflowsSecure regulated-fintech Python platform in Uvik Software's case studies; confirm scope in due diligenceRegulator-facing testing standards

 WealthtechPortfolio analytics, robo-advisory, reportingStrong on Python analyticsRelevant buyer category; Uvik Software-specific proof should be confirmed during due diligenceSuitability and disclosure rules